-7.1.
-131 letters of representation have been received.
-89 were provided in relation to the scheme as originally submitted and 42 to the revised version (relating to the Theatre part of the building only).
+- 7.1.
+92 letters of representation have been received.
+62 were provided in relation to the scheme as originally submitted and 30 to the revised version (relating to the Theatre part of the building only). - 7.2.

-- 7.2.
 A summary of the comments received is as follows.
-122 letters were received in support, 7 in comment and 2 objection. - Restoration to a single theatre auditorium will preserve the character and functionality of the building, increasing the appeal for live entertainment of all forms, combined with the ability to show films. - Restoration to a single theatre space could allow use by the community and touring theatre groups throughout the year and establish Newton Abbot as a regional focus for entertainment and cultural provision, complementing the existing library - JJ's Arts Academy have commented on the need for additional rehearsal and performance space in Newton Abbot - An orchestra pit should be included - To ensure commercial viability, there must be provision for refreshments and most importantly a bar.
+86 letters were received in support, 5 in comment and 1 in objection. - Restoration to a single theatre auditorium will preserve the character and functionality of the building, increasing the appeal for live entertainment of all forms, combined with the ability to show films.

+- Restoration to a single theatre space could allow use by the community and touring theatre groups throughout the year and establish Newton Abbot as a regional focus for entertainment and cultural provision, complementing the existing library - JJ's Arts Academy have commented on the need for additional rehearsal and performance space in Newton Abbot - An orchestra pit should be included - To ensure commercial viability, there must be provision for refreshments and most importantly a bar.
 The Alexandra building as it stands cannot accommodate a cafe and bar.
 The addition of the proposed atrium will provide space for these facilities in a light and welcoming atmosphere being south facing.
-This atrium would be a striking addition to the Alexandra Theatre forming a elegant gateway to the Market Square. - The extension could be used as an intimate performance space or for art exhibitions, poetry or comedy - The atrium extension is sympathetic to the host building and will create a more unified space whilst being modern, practical and flexible - The alterations will improve the accessibility of the theatre for the disabled - The proposals are likely to generate additional revenue for the wider town such as through additional spend before and after performances as well as attracting a broader range of visitors to the town centre - This is a sustainable location in close proximity to car parking and public transport and could reduce carbon emissions associated with travel to venues in the wider region - The Theatre is an asset for the town which should be preserved - Welcome the provision of biodiversity enhancements in the proposal - The cost of the project is excessive for what it will achieve; the current Theatre is ample - With films available online people are unlikely to make a journey into town - The comments of the Theatre Trust should be taken on-board - A cultural hub could improve safety at night

-- The arts in general have the potential to improve people's mental health and wellbeing as well as help children's development - The footway adjacent to the proposed new entrance appears to be quite narrow and is next to the goods entrance for this part of the town centre.
-This could be overcome by moving the new atrium entrance towards market square. - The new bar area should be linked to the toilets via a ramp and not via steps as shown on the plans (to ensure disabled access) - Support for swift boxes on the new building - 7.3.
+This atrium would be a striking addition to the Alexandra Theatre forming a elegant gateway to the Market Square. - The extension could be used as an intimate performance space or for art exhibitions, poetry or comedy - The atrium extension is sympathetic to the host building and will create a more unified space whilst being modern, practical and flexible - The proposals are overbearing and unnecessary - The alterations will improve the accessibility of the theatre for the disabled - The proposals are likely to generate additional revenue for the wider town such as through additional spend before and after performances as well as attracting a broader range of visitors to the town centre - This is a sustainable location in close proximity to car parking and public transport and could reduce carbon emissions associated with travel to venues in the wider region - The Theatre is an asset for the town which should be preserved - The cost of the project is excessive for what it will achieve; the current Theatre is ample - With films available online people are unlikely to make a journey into town - The comments of the Theatre Trust should be taken on-board - The arts in general have the potential to improve people's mental health and wellbeing as well as help children's development - The footway adjacent to the proposed new entrance appears to be quite narrow and is next to the goods entrance for this part of the town centre.
+This could be overcome by moving the new atrium entrance towards market square. - The new bar area should be linked to the toilets via a ramp and not via steps as shown on the plans (to ensure disabled access)

+6.3.
 Newton Abbot & District Civic Society expressed general support for the original proposal.